pngwn/svelte-adapter/README.md

 </SvelteComponent>
 ```

 There may be more limitations that I am unaware of, this package is really just intended a simple way to use Svelte and should work most of the time.
-The code is pretty short and very simple, if you have specific needs you will probably be better off writing something custom fpr your application.
+The code is short and simple, if you have specific needs you will probably be better off writing something custom for your application.